 The above initiatives are similar to the Nature Conservancy of Canada's (NCC) work with the Cree Nation Government, seeking its input to advance conservation efforts.
 The Cree in Quebec have maintained their trapline system, where each family benefits from a specific tract of land for hunting, fishing and harvesting purposes.
 The knowledge from each family has been passed down through the generations, giving the Cree unique insights into the environment of their traditional lands, including how they have changed over time.
 The hope is that working with the NCC will help combat biodiversity loss by quickly recognizing impacts to local ecosystems resulting from environmental stressors like climate change.
 Some of the work involves mapping the land used for the trapline, which overlaps with areas that are most important for conservation generally.
 Combining the knowledge of those who work and live off the land with other scientific efforts will result in improved protection of resources.

 While Indigenous TK has evolved and grown for centuries, fusing its insights with western science is a relatively new phenomenon.
-The examples above provide a glimpse of how different knowledge systems can work together toward common goals, so long as any access of TK is done with the free, prior and informed consent of the Indigenous provider of TK, and that they benefit for their contributions.
+The examples above provide a glimpse of how different knowledge systems can work together toward common goals - as long as any TK is accessed with the the free, prior and informed consent of the Indigenous provider of TK, and that they benefit for their contributions.